Frequently Asked Questions about FUSE Grants

 What is the timeline for the grant application, notification and implementation?

-- Early March, 2020: Qualified applicants will be invited to participate in a phone call interview.
+- March 2021: Qualified applicants will be invited to participate in a phone call interview.

-- Mid/late March, 2020: Schools will receive notification about the grant decisions.
+- April 2021: Schools will receive notification about the grant decisions.

 How do I make sure my application is competitive and compelling?